-Brief profile: I am a postdoctoral researcher at the Chair for Dynamics, Control, Machine Learning, and Numerics - Alexander von Humboldt Professorship in the Department of Mathematics at Friedrich-Alexander Universität, lead by Professor Enrique Zuazua.
-I defended my PhD thesis in June 2024 at the National Institute of Technology Tiruchirappalli in India under the supervision of Professor Jitraj Saha.
+Brief profile: I am an Assistant Professor in the Department of Mathematics at Thapar Institute of Engineering and Technology (TIET), Patiala, Punjab, India.
+Before joining TIET, I was a postdoctoral researcher at the Chair for Dynamics, Control, Machine Learning, and Numerics - Alexander von Humboldt Professorship in the Department of Mathematics at Friedrich-Alexander Universität, Germany, lead by Prof. Enrique Zuazua.
+I defended my PhD thesis in June 2024 at the National Institute of Technology Tiruchirappalli in India under the supervision of Dr. Jitraj Saha.

 Prior to pursuing my PhD, I earned a Bachelor of Science degree in Mathematics (Honors) from Midnapore College, affiliated with Vidyasagar University, from 2011 to 2014.
 I then continued at Vidyasagar University, enrolling in the M.Sc. in Applied Mathematics program, and completed my master's degree in 2016.
 Following my M.Sc., I obtained a Bachelor of Education degree from the same university.
 My commitment to academic excellence is reflected in my achievements, including passing national-level examinations such as GATE and NET-JRF in 2019-2020.